Mega Man

-Mega Man (known as in Japan) is a video game franchise developed and published by Capcom, featuring the protagonist of the same name.
+Mega Man (known as in Japan) is a video game franchise developed and published by Capcom, featuring the eponymous protagonist.
 The original game was released for the Nintendo Entertainment System in 1987, and spawned a franchise that expanded to over 50 games on multiple systems.
-As of March 2025, the series had sold 43 million units worldwide.
+As of July 2026, the series had sold a total of 45 million units worldwide.

 Mega Man has been popular among gamers and has been reimagined and evolved as a video game character for over 30 years.

-The main series, dubbed the "Classic" series, consists of eleven games, the standalone Mega Man & Bass, the spin-off Game Boy series (released in Japan as Rockman World), and various ports, remakes, and compilations.
+The main series, dubbed the "Classic" series, consists of eleven games, the stand-alone Mega Man & Bass, the spin-off Game Boy series (released in Japan as Rockman World), and various ports, remakes, and compilations.
 The storyline of the "Classic" series is succeeded by the Mega Man X, Mega Man Zero, Mega Man ZX, and the Mega Man Legends series, all of which set in a single continuity.
-Two other series, the Mega Man Battle Network and Mega Man Star Force series, takes place in an alternate universe where the internet flourished rather than robotics.
+Two other series, the Mega Man Battle Network and Mega Man Star Force series, take place in an alternate universe where the internet flourished rather than robotics.